-NOTE—An AP MLD with two APs affiliated with the AP MLD might remove one of the APs affiliated with the AP MLD, and in such case, the AP MLD results in having only one AP affiliated with the AP MLD after one of the APsaffiliated with the AP MLD is removed.
-Further, the non-AP MLD that is associated with the AP MLD with two setup links also results in having only one non-AP STA after one of the APs affiliated with the AP MLD is removed.
+NOTE 3—An AP MLD with two affiliated (#12997) APs (#12997)might remove one of its affiliated APs , and in such case, the AP MLD has only one affiliated AP after the AP removal (#12998).
+Further, in such case the non-AP MLD that is associated with the AP MLD with two setup links has only one non-AP STA with a setup link after the AP is removed (#11569) (#13681).

 TGbe editor: Please modify the last paragraph (If an AP affiliated with…) in this subclause as shown below:

-If an AP affiliated with an AP MLD is removed, any STR or NSTR requirements and capabilitiesthat correspond to a link pair that includes the link corresponding to the removed AP shall no longer apply.
+If an AP affiliated with an AP MLD is removed, any STR or NSTR requirements and capabilities (see 35.3.16.2 (Multi-link device capability and operation signaling), 35.3.16.3 (Simultaneous transmit and receive (STR) operation) and 35.3.16.4 (Nonsimultaneous transmit and receive (NSTR) operation)) (#10718), that correspond to a link pair that includes the link corresponding to the removed AP shall no longer apply.

 TGbe editor: Please add following new paragraph after the last paragraph in this subclause:

+If an AP affiliated with an AP MLD is removed and if the link associated with the removed AP is one of the EMLSR links or the EMLMR links for one or more non-AP MLDs, the AP MLD shall remove the corresponding link from the EMLSR links and/or EMLMR links of those non-AP MLDs (#13280) (#14018).